Vizzuality/mangrove-atlas/cloud-functions/upload-alerts/README.md

 * Unix system with Bash or ZSH
 * Docker
+* Google Cloud SDK

 ## How to use

-### 0. You need access to Google Cloud Storage client's account.
+### 0. You need access to Google Cloud Storage client's account

-Download `credentials.json` and save to the rooth of the project.
+* Download `credentials.json` and save to the root of the project (`./credentials.json`).
+* Authenticate the client with `gcloud auth activate-service-account --key-file=./credentials.json`.

 ### 1. Extract data from .gpkg files and join the result in a single file